-We have audited the accompanying consolidated financial statements of COMFOR MANAGEMENT SERVICES LTD., which comprise the Consolidated Statement of Financial Position as at October 31, 2019, the Consolidated Statements of Comprehensive Income and Changes in Equity, and Cash Flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Corporation as at October 31, 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+We have audited the accompanying consolidated financial statements of COMFOR MANAGEMENT SERVICES LTD., which comprise the Consolidated Statement of Financial Position as at October 31, 2021, the Consolidated Statements of Comprehensive Income and Changes in Equity, and Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Corporation as at October 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.